-Best Helmets for Kids in 2019 – With Buying Guide & Comparisons
+Best Helmets for Kids in 2021 – Reviews and Buying Guide

-After making such a long list about all the different types of tricks you can do with a scooter, I feel somewhat obligated to make a recommendation about great helmets.
+After making such a long list about all the different types of tricks you can do with a scooter, I feel somewhat obligated to make a recommendation about the best kids helmets.
 Let’s face it; although scooters are fun, they can also be dangerous as well if you are not taking the proper precautions.

 I would hate for this to be a reason that people do not get into scooters, however, so I wanted to propose a solution.
 With these helmets, your kid will be protected from the most serious injuries; head injuries.